Your Vacation Guide to Central Florida

 Lake Wales is a looker.
-Sixty bells encased in an Art Deco- and Gothic-styled, coquina and marble carillon tower sound over Historic Bok Tower Gardens’s more than 250 blooming acres.
+Sixty bells encased in an Art Deco- and Gothic-styled, coquina and marble carillon tower sound over Historic Bok Tower Gardens’ more than 250 blooming acres.
 Plan your visit with the flower blooming schedule and open-air concert calendar in mind.
 The Lake Wales Arts Center hosts concerts of its own, and a free art gallery, inside a Spanish Mission-style church from 1927.
 Similarly, the Lake Wales Museum and Cultural Center earns its nickname, “The Depot Museum,” from its digs inside a former railway station.
-Its pink exterior nearly matches another local landmark – Chalet Suzanne, an inn and restaurant with a special-occasion flair.

 The park has been updated to reflect the latest hits (witness the Monsters, Inc. Laugh Floor comedy show and the Buzz Lightyear's Space Ranger Spin), but all the classics are still here: Whirl around on Prince Charming Regal Carrousel, join Peter Pan’s Flight and take the international cruise that reminds us all that “it’s a small world.”
 The evening fireworks you watched through bleary eyes as a child live on too, though Disney promises they’re the “biggest and boldest” extravaganzas in park history.